 CCCF respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) or visit one of our sites or instruct our services and will tell you about your privacy rights and how the law protects you.

-This privacy notice aims to give you information on how CCCF collects and processes your personal data through your use of our website, or our supply of services, including any data you may provide when you use our services or receive marketing information about our services and any special offers.
+This privacy notice aims to give you information on how CCCF collects and processes your personal data through your use of our website, or our supply of products and services, including any data you may provide when you use our products and services or receive marketing information about our products and any special offers.

-Our website or our products and services are not intended for children and we do not knowingly collect data relating to children.
+Our website, products and services are not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide you on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 CCCF is the controller and is responsible for your personal data (referred to as CCCF, we, us or our in this privacy notice).

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

 You have the right, if you wish to do so, to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.